ThreatDataScience/blast3r/readme.txt

                                           files (default: targets/)
  --torrage-url VAL                      : The torrage url (default:
                                           http://torrage.info/download.php?h=%s)
- --ttorrent-sleep (-ts) N               : The time in seconds to sleep to wait
+ --torrent-directory VAL                : The directory to save the downloaded
-                                          for peers (default: 30000) --ttorrent-sleep-count (-tsc) N        : The number of times to let ttorrent
+                                          torrent files to (default: torrents/) --ttorrent-sleep (-ts) N               : The time in seconds to sleep to wait for peers (default: 30000) --ttorrent-sleep-count (-tsc) N        : The number of times to let ttorrent